WilSegale/NetBreach/MacOs/README.md

 # Troubleshooting SSH: Remote Host Identification Changed

-If you encounter the following error message when connecting to an SSH server:
+# If you encounter the following error message when connecting to an SSH server:

 ```plaintext
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```
-# Or you can go to this file and delate all the hashes that are connected to previously used ssh hosts
+# You can go to this file and delete all the hashes that are connected to previously used ssh hosts
 ```ssh hash config```
 ```plaintext
 cd ~/.ssh